All photos are recent - within last two years.

 I've answered over 1500 questions on this site, with comments for most of them.
 These will reveal far more of my personality than any of the inane comments I can make on this profile.
 Don't take everything I say seriously.
 I love sarcasm, contradicting myself or just joking around for the fun of it.
 Everybody seems so serious these days.
 It must be the weather.

 I was the lead software engineer for over 25 years with Northrop-Grumman Corporation, working on a Top Secret reconnaissance project.
 During that time I was able to accumulate a large retirement fund and to profit from several real estate investments.

 In my retirement, I have written and published three novels; 13 screenplays; one book of poetry; and have painted over 100 paintings and have had four shows at a swanky retirement home.

 I am a member of Mensa and scored in the 99th percentile on their IQ test.
-I weigh in at a whopping 146.
+I weigh in at 146, which is 34 pounds less than what I weigh.
 Sapiosexuals are welcome like a keg of beer at a fraternity party.

 I like intelligent, passionate, lively and aggressive women - of all ages, shapes and styles - who appreciate a quirky sense of humor, amongst other things.

 I am the father of a 23 year old son who is away at college and studying psychology.
 I wonder why.